True Believers by Harriet Diamond for The AC Times

 Masterpiece has been offering creative marketing solutions to large and small businesses and casinos in and beyond Atlantic City for two decades.
 Phyllis Lacca, principal, came to Atlantic City for a summer vacation, was offered a job, and never left.
 “I came to the right place at the right time.”
 Phyllis responded to the question, “Is it the right time now?” with an enthusiastic, “More than ever!”
 She continued, “I have a vested interest in Atlantic City and need to join forces with all businesses here.
 Great things are happening, and we need to get the right message out.”
 Her message: “Gaming is a convenience product.
 People can gamble anywhere.
 If they want the total resort experience, they come to Atlantic City.
 We offer the beach, the boardwalk, the ocean, the best restaurants and entertainment, and gambling, too.“ The local business owner concluded, “I get wowed every day.
 Having an office here is inspiring and motivating; I walk the boardwalk, take a bike ride; I’m a tourist in my own city.”

 The common message of these entrenched, successful business owners is that Atlantic City retains its appeal to them and to their customers.
 Can the city be more responsive to a broader spectrum of tourist and resident experiences?
 Of course!
 A forward-looking perspective, coupled with varied but congruent, initiatives is key.
+New believers continue to emerge, undaunted by the recent setbacks of Covid-19.
+Atlantic City's believers will carry it forward.

 Completely revised and updated Perfect Phrases for Motivating and Rewarding Employees.

-NEW EDITION!
 English the Easy Way, revised for the fifth edition, has a new look and fresh content as it joins Barron's E-Z series as E-Z English.